bluedenim/log4j-s3-search/README.md

 ## Configuration
 ### General
-In addition to the typical appender configuration (such as layout, Threshold, etc.), these common properties control the appender in general:
+In addition to the typical appender configuration (such as layout, Threshold, etc.), these common properties control the
+    appender in general:
 *  **stagingBufferSize** -- the number of entries to collect for a batch before publishing (default is 2000).
-*  **stagingBufferAge** -- (optional) if specified, the number of *minutes* to wait before publishing a batch.
+*  **stagingBufferAge** -- (_optional_) if specified, the number of *minutes* to wait before publishing a batch.
 If used, this parameter will override the condition set by *stagingBufferSize*.
 The value must be >= 1.
+*  **hostName** -- (_optional_) a string to use to indicate where this log comes from.
+If this is not configured, by default it uses the host name where the logger is run.
+When set, this cannot be a blank string, or it will be ignored.
-*  **tags** -- comma-separated tokens to associate to the log entries (used mainly for search filtering).
+*  **tags** -- (_optional_) comma-separated tokens to associate to the log entries (used mainly for search filtering).
     Examples:
     *  `production,webserver`
     *  `qa,database`

+DO NOT specify both **stagingBufferSize** and **stagingBufferAge**.
+Choose the option that works best for you.
+Because there is some overhead on preparing and upload of logs, if you specify too small a value for these parameters, the logger may not have enough time to do its work and eventually will cause your process to fail.

+How small is too small?
+It really depends on how often your program logs.
+In general, I would suggest a **minimum** of 500 for **stagingBufferSize** and 60 seconds for **stagingBufferAge**.

 A sample snippet from a sample `log4j2.xml` to publish whenever 10 events are collected:
 ```